First Year Planning

 - Tell your faculty advisor that you are interested in off-campus study so the advisor can help you integrate study abroad into you academic plan.

-- Start fulfilling study-abroad eligibility requirements, for instance the writing-intensive, physical, and qualitative- and symbolic-reasoning requirements.
+- Start fulfilling study-abroad eligibility requirements, for instance the writing-intensive, physical education, and qualitative- and symbolic-reasoning requirements.

 - To keep your study-abroad options open, consider taking a language course to meet the language requirement.